kalessil/phpinspectionsea/docs/architecture.md

 ## Class overrides a field of a parent class

 In general the issue is due to name collision.
-Nevertheless in the context of inheritance, it is better to verify the reported cases.
+Nevertheless, in the context of inheritance, it is better to verify the reported cases.

 Reported cases and possible alternatives: